Dry Needling Florissant, MO

 Trigger Point Dry Needling in Florissant, MO | Axes Physical Therapy

-Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our qualified and knowledgeable physical in Florissant, MO act as part of your team to implement a tailored treatment plan that research and experience tells us is effective.
-We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that hitting a home run on your local softball team, dominating your local pickleball league, or just being able to go about your day without feeling any pain.
-Contact a knowledgeable Florissant, MO physical therapist online or call the location most convenient for you.
+Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
+At Axes, our professional and skilled physical and occupational in Florissant, MO work with you as a team to design a customized treatment plan that we’ve seen be successful with our own eyes.
+We’ve pledged our practice to positive patient outcomes and getting you back to the activities you love most, whether that hitting a home run on your local softball team, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Get in touch with a professional Florissant, MO physical therapist online or call the location closest to you.

 Services Offered